programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 Increasingly, students and the general public are engaging history, politics, and social issues through games.
 For example, 2020’s bestselling [*Red Dead Redemption II*](https://en.wikipedia.org/wiki/Red_Dead_Redemption_2) (over 22 million copies sold) is set in the U.S. in 1899 and alludes to the American Civil War, industrialization, and the forced relocation of Indigenous peoples.
 As Krijn Boom, etc. al. note, game companies are “keen to make use of a variety of historical pasts as this provides them with recognizable themes, settings or narrative frameworks.”[^1]  However, games do not always represent the past (or the present) in an accurate or thoughtful way.
 Playing and making games in the classroom offers us a powerful opportunity to critique cultural narratives and create new narratives of our own.

 This lesson starts with a brief overview of games and game studies.
-I then move into practical suggestions for incorporating text-based games in the classroom before providing a technical tutorial for the open source game creation platform [Twine](http://twinery.org/).
+I then move into practical suggestions for incorporating text-based games in the classroom.
+We will then learn how to make a text-based game using the open source game creation platform [Twine](http://twinery.org/).
 Twine offers an accessible way for students and scholars to make text-based games.
 As part of the technical tutorial, you will learn how to create a text-based game with 5 sections.
+You will learn how to add choices, multiple endings, and styling to your game.
 The lesson ends with sample Twine assignments and additional resources.
 The lesson assumes no prior knowledge of games/gaming and no prior technical skills.

 In this lesson you will learn: